batuhanfaik/itu-cmpe/docs/source/user/Cihat Akkiraz.rst

-When you click on the 'management' option in the Navbar, you can access the campus management page by clicking on the 'campus' in the dropdown menu that opens.
+When you click on the 'management' option in the Navbar, you can access the campus management pages by clicking on the 'campuses' in the dropdown menu that opens.

 Campus